Press Release Museum Press Kit

 A box with only two sides and the top showing.
 "24 Giant Size Pkgs." is written along the top of the right and left sides in blue and "Shines Aluminum Fast" is written along the bottom of the right in blue.
 On the left side on the bottom, "Brillo Mfg.
 Co.
 Inc. Brooklyn, N.Y.
 Made in the U.S.A is written on the bottom in blue.
 The Brillo soap pads logo is painted in the middle of the two sides and a smaller version of the logo is painted on the right side of the top of the box.
 The logo has the b, r and both l's in blue and the i and the o in red. "soap pads" is underneath "Brillo" in blue.
 "With Rust Register" is under "soap pads" in red.
 Surrounding the words is a red border on top and bottom edges only that has "New!" painted on the top-left side in white.

-Andy Warhol, Brillo Soap Pads Box, 1964, The Andy Warhol Museum, © The Andy Warhol Foundation for the Visual Arts, Inc.
+Andy Warhol, Brillo Soap Pads Box, 1964, © The Andy Warhol Foundation for the Visual Arts, Inc.

 Credit and copyright

-Andy Warhol, Cow, 1966, The Andy Warhol Museum, © The Andy Warhol Foundation for the Visual Arts, Inc.
+Andy Warhol, Cow, 1966, © The Andy Warhol Foundation for the Visual Arts, Inc.

 Downloads